ffiondavies/Datacamp/CourseOutline.md

 * Learner will be able to create and interpret a list
 * Create and output lists of different data types

-Lesson 2.2: Accessing Data
+Lesson 2.2: Accessing Data, Indexing and Slicing
 * Learner will be able to illustrate accessing data in lists
-* Introduction to indexing, negative indexing, range of indexing and checking if data exists `in` a list
+* Introduction to indexing, negative indexing, range of indexing and checking if data exists `in` a list. `slice()` function to slice a sequence

+Lesson 2.3: Sorting Data
+* Learner will effectively sort data from lists using a range of sorting methods
+* `sort()` lists alaphbetically, numerically, descending, case insensitive, reverse order

-Lesson 2.3: Manipulating Data & Joining lists
+Lesson 2.4: Manipulating Data
 * Learner will be able to illustrate manipulating data in lists
 * Change, add and remove list items: `append()` `insert()` `extend()` `remove()` `del()` `clear()`.
 Join lists using `+` and `extend()`

-Lesson 2.4: Sorting Data
-* Learner will effectively sort data from lists using a range of sorting methods
-* `sort()` lists alaphbetically, numerically, descending, case insensitive, reverse order

 Chapter 3: Improving efficiency
 ------------------------------------------------